kailuowang/henkan/README.md

 case class MyParent(foo1: String, child: MyClass)

-//now lets write some primitive readers
+//now lets write some primitive readers, note that it 's you that dictate the source type `Map[String, Any]` and High kinded container type `Option`, Henkan takes types that you can provide `FieldReader` with

 def safeCast[T](t: Any): Option[T] = Try(t.asInstanceOf[T]).toOption